darrenks/nibbles/docs/index.md

 $Feedback

 ## News
+- **March 4, 2022**: Add [Stats](stats.html) page which analyzes Nibbles ops use and win rate.

-- **Jan 24, 2021**: Check out [Nibbles Commenter by tails](http://www.tailsteam.com/cgi-bin/nbbdag/index.pl) for more verbose decompiles of nibbles solutions on anarchy golf.
+- **Jan 24, 2022**: Check out [Nibbles Commenter by tails](http://www.tailsteam.com/cgi-bin/nbbdag/index.pl) for more verbose decompiles of nibbles solutions on anarchy golf.
 Especially nice for solutions to older problems with changes that weren't backwards compatible.

 - **Dec 21, 2021**: Nibbles is in **Beta**.
 Happy solstice and golfing!
 The language should be mostly stable except for bug fixes and documentation for a while.